syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-This method is used to get the selected items in DropDownList.
+This method is used to get the selected items in the DropDownList.